“Can I send a picture of my dog to my team?”

 It could be a simple “Noted.
 Will work on this in the afternoon.”

-We understand that mentioning or tag someone over a communication platform is important to ensure the person you want to talk to sees your message.
+We understand that mentioning or tagging someone on a communication platform is essential to ensure the person you want to talk to sees your message.
 However, overusing the @everyone or @channel feature can be intrusive and send unnecessary notifications to other team members.
 Use these tags only when you want to address the whole channel.

 If you want a specific team member to respond to a one-on-one request, @mention only them in your message in that particular group so that they know it requires a specific response.